lauraschoerken/Search-results-Games/README.md

 # Search-results-Games
- Search results on a video game website
+ Search results on a video game website with styles and bug